stickykeys99/quadtree-image-compression-py/README.md

 There is no GUI for manipulating the controls.
 Instead, you are asked to rely on the comments in the code.

-You can change what file is to be used, the error threshold, max depth, etc.
+You can change what file is to be used, the error threshold, max depth, or if you want to use ellipses for nodes, or to show node boundaries.

 ## Limitations